ScopeCreep-zip/website/README.md

 # ScopeCreep.zip Website

-Professional cybersecurity research and platform engineering with a kawaii twist.
+Kali Jackson and Kat Morgan blend technical excellence with arcane elegance.
 This is the source code for [scopecreep.zip](https://scopecreep.zip).

 ## About

-ScopeCreep.zip is the collaborative platform of Kali Jackson and Kat Morgan, blending technical excellence with creative innovation in cybersecurity and platform engineering.
+This is where you'll find their combined work and efforts in cybersecurity research and platform engineering.

 ## Features